 - Meeting recording.

-Aside from that, both apps offer management of roles and permissions.
+Aside from that, both apps also offer management of roles and permissions.
 As a workspace or server owner, you can assign different levels of access and moderation capabilities to various members.

 But let’s take a peek at what’s different between the two apps.